jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 On several occasions I've mentioned that `configuration.nix` is just like on my laptop.
-Originally I even copied pasted the postgres configuration from my laptop to this machine.
+Originally I even copied pasted the Postgres configuration from my laptop to this machine.
 It just works.
 This is one of the big benefits you get out of nix,